 What are Moon Rocks and How are They Made?

-Moonrocks are a type of cannabis that involves taking a dried bud, covering it in concentrate, and then rolling it in kief.
+Moonrocks were made popular by a West Coast rapper, Kurupt.
+They are a type of cannabis that involves taking a dried bud (or cannabis flower) from the cannabis plant, covering it in concentrate or hash oil, and then rolling it in kief.
 Kief is a mixture of trichomes and resin that is left behind after someone grinds their cannabis in a grinder.
 Moon rocks take on the appearance of small white rocks with craters, somewhat resembling the moon, hence their name.

 People who use moon rocks put them into a glass bowl or bong and smoke them.
 Sometimes, they are rolled into blunts or joints, but the sticky concentrate can make this difficult.